Chicago and IL Alimony and Spousal Maintenance Lawyers

 Once the Court determines that a party is eligible for maintenance, the Court must determine the amount of maintenance and the length.

-If you and your spouses’ combined income is less than $250,000, the guideline for calculating maintenance is as follows: 30% of higher earning spouses’ gross income, less 20% of the lower earning spouses’ gross income.
+If you and your spouses’ combined income is less than $250,000, the guideline for calculating maintenance is as follows: 30% of higher-earning spouses’ gross income, less 20% of the lower-earning spouses’ gross income.
 The party receiving maintenance shall not receive more than 40% of the total combined income of both parties.
-Use our maintenance calculator to determine the amount of maintenance you may be eligible for or may be required to pay.
-If you and your spouses’ combined income exceeds $250,000, please contact an attorney at M. Scott Gordon & Associates who can explain how maintenance will be calculated.
+Use our Illinois Spousal maintenance calculator to determine the amount of maintenance you may be eligible for or may be required to pay.
+If you and your spouses’ combined income exceeds $250,000, please contact an attorney at Gordon & Perlut, LLC who can explain how maintenance will be calculated.

 The Court determines the length of maintenance by multiplying the length of the marriage at the time the divorce action is filed by the following factors: